Philip Smith (criminal): Murder spree

-On 8 November 2000, Smith met 21-year-old Jodie Hyde, a recovering butane gas addict from Alum Rock, Birmingham, at the Rainbow pub, and they were seen leaving together.
+On 8 November 2000, Smith met 21-year-old Jodie Hyde, a recovering butane gas addict from Alum Rock, at the Rainbow pub, and they were seen leaving together.
 He took her to a hospital appointment and later killed her.
 Prosecutors believed that he strangled her at his flat and dumped her body near a recreation ground near Golden Hillock Road in Sparkbrook, where he set it alight.
 The still-smouldering remains were discovered at 6:15 am next morning (9 November) by two patrolling police officers.
 The body was barely recognisable and had to be identified using fingerprints.
 A subsequent post mortem concluded that she had been strangled before being rolled up in a carpet and set on fire.

 Three days later, Smith met Rosemary Corcoran, a 25-year-old mother of three from Castle Vale at the same pub, and again they were seen leaving together.
-It was seen on CCTV later that he had dragged her into his vehicle.
+They were seen to enter a club together and spend time in the bar.
+It was seen on CCTV later that she appeared very drunk and he had dragged her into his vehicle.
 He drove her to Worcestershire before bludgeoning her to death and running over her body near Droitwich Spa.
 Her face was unrecognisable and the attack was extremely brutal.
 She was found at 8:30 am on 12 November by a man walking his dog in a lane near Junction 5 of the M5 motorway.
 Smith's third victim was Carol Jordan, a 39-year-old care home worker and mother of six from Balsall Heath, who was killed as she walked to work.
 Smith hit her from behind with his car while driving back from Worcestershire, fracturing her hip.
 Fearing that he would be caught, Smith moved her to another location and beat her so much that dental records were required to identify her corpse.
 The body was discovered at 8:50 am on 12 November on parkland next to Bell Barn Road, Lee Bank.